paritytech/smoldot/README.md

 Pre-requisite: in order to run the wasm light node, you must have installed [rustup](https://rustup.rs/).

-The wasm light node can be tested with `cd bin/wasm-node/javascript` and `npm start`.
+The wasm light node can be tested with `cd bin/wasm-node/javascript` and `npm install; npm start`.
 This will compile the smoldot wasm light node and start a WebSocket server capable of answering JSON-RPC requests.
 You can then navigate to <https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944> in order to interact with the Westend chain.

 > Note: The `npm start` command starts a small JavaScript shim, on top of the wasm light node, that hardcodes the chain to Westend and starts the WebSocket server.
 The wasm light node itself can connect to a variety of different chains (not only Westend) and doesn't start any server.